Last Updated: December 27, 2017

 1. Layout Inspector: Layout Inspector is an interesting tool to help track view and their respective properties.
 It contains-

-• View Tree - contains the hierarchy of the android widgets displaying the full nesting of views.
+• View Tree - contains the hierarchy of the Android widgets displaying the full nesting of views.

 a) How to enable it?